bthornhill123/bthornhill123.github.io/resume.md

 ---

+## Professional Summary
+Experienced Senior Software Engineer with 7+ years designing scalable, secure software solutions.
+Proficient in full-stack development, cloud computing, and modern engineering practices, with expertise in Angular, React, GoLang, .NET Core, AWS, GCP, and Azure.
+Skilled in performance optimization, intuitive UI design, and system integration.

+---

 ## Employment History

 ### Senior Software Engineer
 **Kion** — Columbia, MD
 *Mar 2023 - Present*
 - Implement processes to ingest Cost and Usage data from 4 major Cloud Providers into a single unified data model
 - Improve time to ingest financial data by approximately 300% by parallelizing file processing and writing to a thread-safe in-memory collection
-- Redesigned an intuitive reporting interface with granular filtering, surfacing spend data aggregated across Cloud Providers
-- Develop a feature allowing customers to save and share custom financial reports
+- Design and maintain an intuitive reporting interface with granular filtering, surfacing spend data aggregated across Cloud Providers, and enabling customers to save and share custom financial reports

 ### Software Engineer
 **VMWare Tanzu Labs** — Denver, CO
 *Jun 2021 - Feb 2023*
-- Optimized performance by implementing multiple jobs to alleviate CPU-intensive tasks in a plugin marketplace serving 10,000+ users
+- Optimize performance by implementing multiple jobs to alleviate CPU-intensive tasks in a plugin marketplace serving 10,000+ users
-- Developed a medicare enrollment application for an enterprise insurance company, digitizing workflows and greatly reducing processing time
+- Develop a medicare enrollment application for an enterprise insurance company, digitizing workflows and reducing processing time by 50%
-- Streamlined internal business operations by developing bulk-action workflows for legacy processes, saving 100+ hours annually for a financial company
+- Streamline internal business operations by developing bulk-action workflows for legacy processes, saving 100+ hours annually for a financial company
-- Engineered batch jobs to conduct quarterly financial calculations for tax loss harvesting, supporting a direct indexing product with $500M+ in assets
+- Engineer batch jobs to conduct quarterly financial calculations for tax loss harvesting, supporting a direct indexing product with $500M+ in assets

 ### Software Engineer
 **BlockOps** — Lehi, UT
 *Aug 2020 - May 2021*
-- Built visual tooling for distributors to view their up and down-lines in an expandable tree structure
+- Build visual tooling for distributors to view their up and down-lines in an expandable tree structure, improving distributor efficiency
-- Developed backend API infrastructure to seamlessly integrate with 5+ external API vendors
+- Develop backend API infrastructure to seamlessly integrate with 5+ external API vendors

 ### Software Engineer
 **NetRadius** — Pleasant Grove, UT
 *Aug 2019 - Jul 2020*
-- Developed a high-traffic website for a keto supplement company
+- Develop a high-traffic website for a keto supplement company
-- Built internal command-line tools to process patient data for a dental insurance company, greatly reducing manual processing time
+- Build internal command-line tools to process patient data for a dental insurance company, reducing manual processing time

 ### Controls and Automation Engineer
 **Moxtek** — Orem, UT
 *Jan 2019 - Jan 2020*
-- Designed and implemented a desktop tool enabling research for Moxtek's Optics team, accelerating research cycles by 30%
+- Design and implement a desktop tool enabling research for Moxtek's Optics team, accelerating research cycles by 30%
-- Utilized embedded PLC programming to interface with automation machinery, increasing production reliability
+- Utilize embedded PLC programming to interface with automation machinery, increasing production reliability

 ### Software Engineer
 **Sewell Development** — Orem, UT
 *Jul 2018 - Mar 2019*
-- Developed a customer feedback aggregating system using AWS microservices, increasing customer insight for 3 product lines
+- Develop a customer feedback aggregating system using AWS microservices, increasing customer insight for 3 product lines
-- Contributed to the in-house inventory application, improving inventory accuracy
+- Contribute to the in-house inventory application, improving inventory accuracy
-- Enhanced features of the in-house task management system
+- Enhance features of the in-house task management system

 ---